tolawho/loggy/README.md

 ],
 ```

+## All versions of Laravel

-Now that you have both of those lines added to `config/app.php` we will use `Artisan` to publish the new config file:
+Use `Artisan` to publish the new config file:

 ```php
 php artisan vendor:publish --provider="Mattlibera\Loggy\ServiceProvider"